How to Choose a Life Insurance Policy: Your Definitive Guide

 Understand Policy Types

-Familiarize yourself with term, whole, universal, and variable life insurance.
-Each type has distinct features, benefits, and costs.
+Familiarize yourself with term, whole, and universal life insurance.
+Each type offers different benefits, costs, and coverage durations to suit various situations.

 3